 When the need to evolve becomes a greater concern, so do the growing pains that come with it.

-Aspire Aviation, a Hong Kong-based website that provides insights, analysis and commentary on pressing issues in aviation and aerospace fields, published an article on February 6 titled, “Southwest faces challenges in AirTran integration.”
-While very rich in terms of its coverage of a variety of different topics, the premise of the article rested on one single summary: that Southwest’s original model only took them so far, and has undergone massive evolution over the past five years to keep the carrier profitable in wake of unforseen challenges.
+Aspire Aviation, a Hong Kong-based website that provides insights, analysis and commentary on pressing issues in aviation and aerospace fields (updated: unfortunately their site was taken down in 2016), published an article on February 6 titled, “Southwest faces challenges in AirTran integration.”
+While very rich in terms of its coverage of a variety of different topics, the premise of the article rested on one single summary: that Southwest’s original model only took them so far, and has undergone massive evolution over the past five years to keep the carrier profitable in wake of unforeseen challenges.

 Moreover, it is unlikely the carrier can rest on its laurels anytime soon, and highly likely that more changes are about to take place.
 While one can only hypothesize about such changes, we can look to the various pain points and opportunities soon-to-be in Southwests’ realm of “major life choices” as possible indicators of what may become reality.